KlausC/ChannelBuffers.jl/README.md

 Element type of `BTaskList` is `BTask`, a tagging wrapper around `Task`.
 It delegates the most important methods, like `wait`, `fetch`, `istask...`.

+The full functionality of `Base.pipelines` is extended with the integration of `Base.Cmd` and `BClosure`.

 [gha-img]: https://github.com/KlausC/ChannelBuffers.jl/workflows/CI/badge.svg
 [gha-url]: https://github.com/KlausC/ChannelBuffers.jl/actions?query=workflow%3ACI